selhabAhmedyakoub/personal_card/README.md

-# Personal Card
-This project is a personal card website built solely using HTML and CSS , developed as part of the "HTML and CSS projects" course in the Almadrsa Diploma for learning front-end development.

-It is designed to be fully responsive and visually engaging, using modern CSS techniques like Flexbox and Grid, animations for modular and maintainable styling.
+# Browser Extension Landing Page
+This project is a well-designed, user-friendly landing page for a browser extension available on both Chrome and Edge.
+It provides users with essential information about the extension, including its features and installation instructions.
+The design is responsive and modern, utilizing HTML and CSS Flexbox for layout and smooth animations for an engaging user experience.
 ## Features

 - Responsive Design: Optimized for various screen sizes and devices using CSS Grid and Flexbox.